vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 ## Non-Contextual Words Vectors
+- document -> sentence or small running window of 10 words
 - vector is point in a multidimensional space - an array of numbers
 - each of 10k words gets one general vector in 300 dimensional space
 - each vector has to fit in "only" 300 dimensions - much less than 10k words